-A committee prepares a report at the end of its inquiry and tables it in the Legislative Assembly.
+A committee prepares a report at the end of its inquiry and tables it in Parliament.
 The report summarises the investigation and evidence, and gives the committee's recommendations.

 The government must respond to the recommendations within six months.
-The response is publicly available as soon as it is tabled in the Assembly.
+The response is publicly available as soon as it is tabled in Parliament.

 Each committee has a page on our website with contact details, information about current inquiries and completed inquiry reports.